ratPoopert/calculator/README.md

 * As the number buttons are pressed, their value will be displayed in large text.
 * When a number button is pressed after an operator is selected, the value of the selected numbers will replace the numbers selected prior to the operator's selection.

+## Thank you to...

+* Paul Salentiny for his [Pyramid](https://projects.verou.me/css3patterns/#pyramid) CSS3 background pattern, which let me add texture to the areas to the left and right of the display.